vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 77

-The ten *śrīkaṇṭ has* are the ten letters *A* of the twelve syllables that form the *śrīvidyā* \(which are twelve if one excludes the three *HRīṂ * \).
+The ten *śrīkaṇṭhas* are the ten letters *A* of the twelve syllables that form the *śrīvidyā* \(which are twelve if one excludes the three *HRīṂ * \).
 The nonmanifest \( *avyakta* \) which these the letters express is, says the Dī , the vital principle, the *jīva, * of the human individual bound by the senses linked to the inert, insentient \( *ja ḍ a* \), not illuminated by divine Consciousness.
 The other one, linked to the two other *A* , is the *puruṣa* , the supreme soul, Śiva, who is, in fact, unique but becomes multiple by his infi nite appearances and by being present in the vital breath of all living beings.